 I started out this morning thinking I was going to tell you about a man I met on South Padre Island a few years ago who had been living on the beach.
 Or, the writer whom I briefly met in Santa Fe when he was reading at Collected Works, a downtown bookstore I'd been frequenting for many years.
 In the space of a few minutes he may well have changed my life.
 But then, a story from my childhood intruded and wanted to be told, so I'm putting those stories aside for now.
 I'll get back to them.

 Why this story came to mind this morning had to do with a poem I was reading in which I was reminded of a purse I once belonged to.
-Yes, there was a time when I belonged to a purse.
-This was an old leather purse with a lock given to me by Grandma Korich, who wasn't really my grandma but lived in a house on the edge of the woods up at the corner where our country road met the highway.
+Yes, there was a time when I belonged to a purse, an old leather purse with a lock, given to me by Grandma Korich.
+She wasn't really my grandma but lived in a house at the edge of the woods up on the corner where our country road met the highway.
 Her house had never, to my knowledge, seen paint, but was in a perpetual state of gray abandonment.